Discover SIM GE

 Pursuing A Worthy Cause

-When Chandrika Ahuja (pictured above) chose to take up two of her modules through independent learning, it turned out to be a blessing in disguise for the SIM-University of London BSc in Accounting and Finance alumnus.
+When Chandrika Ahuja (pictured above) chose to take up two of her modules through independent learning, it turned out to be a blessing in disguise for the SIM-University of London BSc in Accounting and Finance alumna.
 During this time, she witnessed the devastating impact of the farmer suicide ‘epidemic’ back in her rural hometown of Fazilka, India.

 This experience shaped her as a person as Chandrika felt compelled to help farmers to overcome their plight.
 Shortly after graduating from SIM GE, Chandrika joined her family business to pursue this cause.